 Things to Do in Picton

-- Go dolphin swimming with E-Ko Tours (more info on Viator and Tripadvisor)
+- Go dolphin swimming with E-Ko Tours (more info on Viator and Klook)

 - Mountain bike the Link Pathway or Queen Charlotte Track

 - Kayak around the harbour with Wilderness Guides

-- Take a tour of the wine region and do some wine-tasting (on Viator and Tripadvisor).
+- Take a tour of the wine region and do some wine tasting with Sounds Connection.

 Accommodation in Picton

 If everything goes to plan and you do not miss your ferry then these are some excellent accommodation options in Picton.